bhakthan/Learn_Agent_by_Visual_Interaction_and_Simulation/src/prd.md

 - **Success Criteria**: Users can follow the implementation steps and understand the purpose of each code component

 ### 4. Interactive Examples
-- **Functionality**: Live, editable examples that demonstrate each pattern in action
+- **Functionality**: Live, editable examples that demonstrate each pattern and concept in action
 - **Purpose**: Allow hands-on experimentation to reinforce understanding
-- **Success Criteria**: Users can modify parameters and see how changes affect the behavior of the agent pattern
+- **Success Criteria**: Users can modify inputs and parameters to see how changes affect the behavior of the agent pattern

 ### 5. Pattern Comparison Tool
 - **Functionality**: Side-by-side comparison of different patterns